 Royal Dutch Shell hasn’t really been in the crosshairs of investors concerned with climate risks.
-After all, of its own volition, it had already committed to by 2050.
+After all, of its own volition, it had already committed to becoming a net-zero emissions business by 2050.
 It also received almost 89% support from investors for its energy transition strategy, announced in February and developed after multiple shareholder engagements.

-But according to a in the Netherlands, Shell’s climate transition plan went neither far enough nor fast enough.
+But according to a May 26 court ruling in the Netherlands, Shell’s climate transition plan went neither far enough nor fast enough.
 While the company had set its sights on reducing its emissions by 20% (compared to 2016 levels) by 2030, the Dutch court ordered Shell to stretch further and ensure it reduced its net carbon emissions by 45% (compared to 2019 levels) by 2030.

 Even more interesting was that the judge highlighted that Shell had a human rights obligation to accelerate its emission-reduction plans.
 In the past, climate litigations tended to look at polluters’ past missteps.
 Now, after the success at Shell, we may see lawsuits looking to future emissions and highlighting polluters’ human rights obligation to do more to curb them.
 This is also a watershed moment: It sets a new precedent for the world’s largest carbon emitters facing climate litigation.